uiuc-cs491cap/web-fa23/content/lectures/rabin_karp.md

 weight = 2
 +++

-The Rabin-Karp algorithm uses a rolling hash function to find a string within another string.
+The Rabin-Karp algorithm is another fast string matching technique.
+It uses a rolling hash function to find a string within another string.

 ## Materials {#materials}